Banking Basics: How To Write A Check In 6 Easy Steps

 We live in a world where we can pay with a debit card or credit card for just about everything — and in some cases, simply swipe a phone over a payment terminal to access your cash before whooshing out the door.
 Sitting down every month with your checkbook to write out paper checks for your utility bills?
 A thing of the past.

 But while we don’t exactly expect a resurgence of check writing, chances are good that the time will eventually come when you need to write a check.

 Maybe it will just be a monthly rent check.
 Maybe it will be a down payment for something exciting, like a car or a house.
 Maybe you’ll be feeling benevolent and want to write up some snazzy-looking birthday gifts.

-So we would still advise you to learn how to write a check.
+So we would still advise you to learn the process or format of how to write a check.
 Many people don’t learn how until college, so don’t feel bad if you’re reading this while shielding your computer screen from passersby.

 Here Are the Parts of a Check

 What are all these lines, boxes and numbers?
 Stop guessing.
 We’ll tell you!

 - Your info, including your address and sometimes your phone number